 Guinea pigs actually originated in the Andes section of South America, and European traders introduced them to various locations as long ago as the 16th century.

-Biscuit the Guinea Pig is happy it’s the 2010’s
+Biscuit the Guinea Pig is happy!

 The primitive Indians who kept guinea pigs as long ago as 5000 BC viewed them as having the powers to diagnose and cure ills.